 override is enabled, you can prevent configuration changes from being lost by doing the following:

-- Verify that all cluster units are operating before making configuration changes (from the GUI go to System > HA to view the cluster members list or from the FortiOS CLI enter
+- Verify that all cluster units are operating before making configuration changes (from the web-based manager go to System > Config > HA to view the cluster members list or from the FortiOS CLI enter

 get system ha status).